any-docs/css/content/guides/scroll_snap/using_scroll_snap_events/index.md

 ## The `SnapEvent` event object

-Both of the above events share the {{domxref("SnapEvent")}} event object.
+Both of the above events share the `SnapEvent` event object.
 This has two properties that are key to how scroll snap events work:

-- {{domxref("SnapEvent.snapTargetBlock", "snapTargetBlock")}} returns a reference to the element snapped to in the [block direction](/en-US/docs/Glossary/Flow_relative_values#block_direction) when the event fired, or `null` if scroll snapping only occurs in the inline direction so no element is snapped to in the block direction.
+- `snapTargetBlock` returns a reference to the element snapped to in the [block direction](/en-US/docs/Glossary/Flow_relative_values#block_direction) when the event fired, or `null` if scroll snapping only occurs in the inline direction so no element is snapped to in the block direction.
-- {{domxref("SnapEvent.snapTargetInline", "snapTargetInline")}} returns a reference to the element snapped to in the [inline direction](/en-US/docs/Glossary/Flow_relative_values#inline_direction) when the event fired, or `null` if scroll snapping only occurs in the block direction so no element is snapped to in the inline direction.
+- `snapTargetInline` returns a reference to the element snapped to in the [inline direction](/en-US/docs/Glossary/Flow_relative_values#inline_direction) when the event fired, or `null` if scroll snapping only occurs in the block direction so no element is snapped to in the inline direction.

 These properties enable event handler functions to report the element that has been snapped to (in the case of `scrollsnapchange`) or the element that _would be snapped to_ if the scrolling gesture were to be finished now (in the case of `scrollsnapchanging`) — in one- and two-dimensions.
-You can then manipulate these elements in any way you want, for example by directly setting styles on them via their {{domxref("HTMLElement.style", "style")}} properties, setting classes on them that have styles defined for them in a stylesheet, etc.
+You can then manipulate these elements in any way you want, for example by directly setting styles on them via their `style` properties, setting classes on them that have styles defined for them in a stylesheet, etc.

 ### Relationship with CSS `scroll-snap-type`

-The property values available on `SnapEvent` correspond directly to the value of the {{cssxref("scroll-snap-type")}} CSS property set on the scroll container:
+The property values available on `SnapEvent` correspond directly to the value of the `scroll-snap-type` CSS property set on the scroll container:

 - If the snap axis is specified as `block` (or a physical axis value that equates to `block` in the current writing mode), only `snapTargetBlock` returns an element reference.
 - If the snap axis is specified as `inline` (or a physical axis value that equates to `inline` in the current writing mode), only `snapTargetInline` returns an element reference.